Generalized permutohedra, h-vector of cotransversal matroids and pure O-sequences: Lexicographical subdivision of .

 \begin{proposition} Let $\M$ be a cotransversal matroid.
 We denote $\M^{*}$ for the dual matroid, which is in this case a transversal matroid.
-For each good lattice point $(c_1,\cdots,c_r)$ in $P_{\M^{*}}$, take a monomial ${x_1}^{c_1-1} \cdots {x_r}^{c_r-1}$ to form a collection $X$.
-Then $X$ is a pure monomial order ideal and its degree sequence equals the h-vector of $\M$. \end{proposition} \begin{proof} The fact that $X$ is a monomial order ideal follows from Proposition~\ref{prop:goodpoints}.
-The degree of a monomial corresponding to a lattice point in $P_{\M^{*}}$ can also be thought as which hyperplane $x_{[r]} = c$ it lies in.
-We know that the lattice points on the facet $x_{[r]} = \sum l_{\M,I_i}$ correspond to maximal monomials.
-Assume $X$ is not pure.
-So we have a lattice point that corresponds to a maximal monomial but lies on hyperplane $x_{[r]} = c < \sum l_{\M,I_i}$.
-All the facets of $P_{\M^*}$ that this point lies in should be contained in the region $x_{[r]} \leq c$, and the only intersection with $x_{[r]} = c$ should be this point.
-But then if we consider this point and points on $x_{[r]} = \sum l_{\M,I_i}$, it contradicts the convexity of $P_{\M^*}$.
-So $X$ is a pure monomial order ideal.
+For each base lattice point $(c_1,\cdots,c_r)$ in $P_{\M^{*}}$, take a monomial ${x_1}^{c_1-1} \cdots {x_r}^{c_r-1}$ to form a collection $X$.
+Then $X$ is a pure monomial order ideal and its degree sequence equals the h-vector of $\M$. \end{proposition} \begin{proof} We first show that $X$ is a monomial order ideal.
+Let $(c_0,\ldots,c_r)$ be a point in $P = P_{\M^{*}}$.
+Let $G$ be the corresponding bipartite graph of $P$.
+Now consider a subgraph we obtain by deleting the right vertex $i$.
+This gives us a polytope, with one less dimension, and contains $(c_0,\ldots,0,\ldots,c_r)$ as a point, which is obtained from $(c_0,\ldots,c_r)$ by setting $c_i$ to $0$.
+This point is also inside $P$, so this implies that $(c_0,\ldots,c_i-1,\ldots,c_r)$ is also inside $P$.
+This proves that $X$ is a monomial order ideal.